sghosh89/Copula_Intersp_Syn/README.md

 supporting information file for the paper), and **makefile.pdf** (notes on the compilation process - can be useful for error mitigation in the event of failure).

-The knit may take quite some time.
-Subsequent knits, if any, can be faster because packages will be installed (see below) and because intermediate results are cached.
-If you try to knit MainText.Rmd or SuppMat.Rmd directly, you may have some success, but cross-document references and other features will fail so this is not recommended.
+The knit should take about an hour or less on a standard modern laptop.
+Subsequent knits, if any, can be even faster because packages will be installed (see below) and because intermediate results are cached.
+If you try to knit MainText.Rmd or SuppMat.Rmd directly, you may have some limited success, but cross-document references and other features will fail so this is not recommended.
 To compile the documents from the command line, use the following: Rscript -e "library(knitr); knit('makefile.Rmd')".

 ## Dependencies